 The Masters.
 The year’s first golf major.
 Unlike the rest, it is held without fail at the same location every year – Augusta National Golf Club.
 This means that despite being the youngest of all four majors, it has built up a substantial history since its debut in 1934.

 Want to know more about that extraordinary history?
 What have the biggest events been throughout its 83-year existence?
-Join us as we present: A Brief History of the Masters!
+Join us as Golf Care presents: A Brief History of the Masters!

 1934: Early Beginnings

 At 10:35 on the sunny Thursday morning of March 22nd, 1934 – a man named Bobby Jones drove his first tee shot down the fairway to start the Augusta National Invitation Tournament.